Why is football data important?

 Big Five football Leagues

-It is impossible here to provide a profile of every footballing country that played in the 2014 Men’s World Cup but you can look at some of the data provided by the CIES Football Observatory and what it allows us to say about different football teams and countries.
+It is impossible here to provide a profile of every footballing country or club that played in World Cups or Championships but you can look at some of the data provided by the CIES Football Observatory and what it allows us to say about different football teams and countries.

 You may wish to explore this further for yourself after the course has finished